jdillard/murder-mystery/source/content/plotlines/bellingham-1889/plot/_index.md

 ## ACT I: First Course and Announcement

 - **Duration**: 20min

-During appetizers/soup C.X.
-Larrabee makes a dramatic announcement about his **new venture** (railroad expansion, cannery buyouts, copper scheme — you pick).

-> "My dear friends, you are all gathered at my home tonight not merely for the pleasure of your company — though that is considerable — but because each of you has played a role in shaping Whatcom County's destiny.
-Such as James Donovan advocating for cooperation between our communities and helping rally the support that made unity possible, and Nelson Bennett who saw the potential to create great communities around our bay.
+- **Host Note:** Before the game begins, randomly select which character will make this announcement.
+Inform that player privately that they should deliver this speech during the first course.

+During appetizers/soup **[RANDOMLY SELECTED CHARACTER]** makes an announcement on behalf of the Roeder family.

+> "My dear friends, I've been asked by the Roeder family to speak on their behalf this evening, as they're dealing with some family matters at the moment.
 >
-> We all remember the struggles of recent years — the boom times having cooled, the competition between Whatcom, Sehome, Bellingham, and Fairhaven was holding our entire region back.
+> You are all gathered here tonight to celebrate Bellingham's remarkable recent consolidation and the successes that have followed.
+We all remember the struggles of recent years — the boom times having cooled, the competition between Whatcom, Sehome, Bellingham, and Fairhaven was holding our entire region back.
 We were weakening ourselves through division.
 >
 > But look what we accomplished through unity!
 The consolidation of our communities into the great city of Bellingham has proven the wisdom of setting aside petty rivalries.
 By unifying our resources and strengthening our collective appeal to industry, we have created something far greater than the sum of its parts.
 >
-> Now, I also have a proposal to make, I wish to share with you the most ambitious undertaking of my career: a grand consolidation of our region's timber, mining, and railroad interests under a single enterprise — **The Bellingham Bay Development Corporation**.
-Just as our communities succeeded through unity, so too must our commercial enterprises unite under a single, coordinated purpose.
+> Each of you has played a vital role in this transformation.
+James Donovan advocating for cooperation between our communities, Nelson Bennett who saw the potential to create great communities around our bay, Miss Roth whose family's timber interests have flourished in this unified market.
+The Roeder family wanted to personally honor these partnerships and celebrate our shared prosperity.
 >
-> This venture will require the acquisition of several key properties and partnerships.
-Nelson, your railroad expertise will be invaluable, though I'm afraid our previous arrangements will need... restructuring.
-James, your banking connections are essential, and I trust we can resolve certain outstanding obligations through this new partnership.
-Miss Roth, your family's timber holdings are precisely what we need to complete our vision — I'm confident we can reach terms that serve everyone's interests.
->
-> Some of you may find these changes... challenging.
-But progress demands sacrifice from all of us.
+> The opportunities ahead of us are tremendous.
+With our unified city, we can attract greater investment, expand our industries, and secure Bellingham's position as the premier destination on Puget Sound.
+Some of you may find upcoming changes in our business arrangements... challenging, but progress demands adaptation from all of us.
 Those who embrace this new direction will prosper beyond their wildest dreams.
-Those who resist..."
 >
-> *[Larrabee raises his glass with a knowing smile]*
+> *[Raises glass with a confident smile]*
 >
-> "Well, let us simply say that Whatcom County has no room for those who cannot see the future clearly.
-To the Bellingham Bay Development Corporation — and to those wise enough to join me!"
+> To Bellingham's bright future, and to those wise enough to seize the opportunities before us!"

 At this point, you slip short secret notes/cards (see clue packs) to each character — little rumors or discoveries they can use later

-(example: Donovan gets a card saying *“You overheard Larrabee telling Bennett he will never see his money back.”*).
+(example: Donovan gets a card saying *"You overheard Heinrich telling Bennett he will never see his money back."*).

 Allow guests to mingle and gossip, dropping hints about motives.
 Encourage subtle in-character accusations or jealous remarks.
 This news threatens at least 2–3 characters directly.
 Arguments or icy exchanges may follow.
 Encourage guests to start gossiping and hinting at grudges (“I hear Mr. Donovan has lent quite a sum to our host…”).